-Post-accident controlled testing, pursuant to this policy, will occur under the following circumstances:
+Post-accident testing, pursuant to this policy, will occur under the following circumstances:

-- a) FATALITY.
-Drug and alcohol testing will occur in all cases involving a fatality. - b) NON-FATAL.
-Drug and alcohol testing will occur if the driver received a citation under State or local law for a moving traffic violation arising from the accident within eight (8) hours of the occurrence, if the accident involved: - Bodily injury to any person who, as a result of the injury, receives immediate medical treatment away from the scene; - ii.
-One or more motor vehicles incur disabling damage as a result of the occurrence and such vehicle(s) are towed away from the scene.
+- a.
+FATALITY.
+Drug and alcohol Controlled substances and alcohol testing testing will occur in all cases involving a fatality. - b.
+NONFATAL: Drug and alcohol testing will occur if

+- 4. If the driver received a citation within 8 hours of the occurrence under State or local law for a moving traffic violation arising from the accident, within eight (8) hours of the occurrence, if the accident involved: - .
+Bodily injury to any person who, as a result of the injury, immediately receives immediate medical treatment away from the scene of the accident; or - ii.
+One or more motor vehicle(s) incurring disabling damage as a result of the accidentoccurrence and such vehicle(s) are towed, requiring the motor vehicle to be transported away from the scene by a tow truck or other motor vehicle.